leqnaru/Autohotkey/Works (Descriptions)/README.md

 # Categorize types of files into specific folders by metadata and extension
 **Goal**\
-Move specific types of file to a specific folder when they are added to a folder **Overall Process**\
+Move specific types of file to a specific folder when they are added to a folder.\
+**Overall Process**\
 The script uses the "WatchFolder" library to keep track of the new added files in a folder.
 In the real-application, the folder targeted was the Downloads folder in the user PC.
 Note that this library works best then there is a single file added, sometimes it have troubles when multiple files are added at the same time, but not always.\
 When a new file is added to the target folder, it start a process to categorize it.
 It uses a function to retrieve the metadata values and narrowing the result to get the "Kind" metadata value, which is the one used to differentiate the type of file (Pictures, Music, Video).